Reblexis/opencv-gstreamer-build/README.md

 ## Licensing
-You can you this wheel as you please, however keep in mind that gstreamer is licensed under LGPL.
+You can you this wheel as you please, however keep in mind that GStreamer is licensed under the LGPL license.